-Criteria: Each licensee must appoint a qualified individual to act as the Radiation Safety Officer (RSO).
+Criteria: Each licensee must appoint a qualified individual to act as the RSO.
 The RSO must have adequate training and experience.

-Discussion: NRC requires the name, training, and experience of the proposed RSO to ensure that the applicant has identified a responsible, qualified person to oversee the radiation safety program.
+Discussion: NRC requires the name, training, and experience of the proposed RSO to ensure that the applicant has identified a responsible, qualified person to oversee the Radiation Safety Program.
 When selecting an RSO, the applicant should keep in mind the duties and responsibilities of the position, and select an individual who is qualified and has the time and resources to fulfill those duties and responsibilities.
 Typical duties and responsibilities of a radiopharmacy RSO are included in Appendix H.

 The RSO needs a level of basic technical knowledge sufficient to understand the work to be performed with byproduct materials at the radiopharmacy and to be qualified by training and experience to perform the duties required for that position.
-Any individual who has sufficient training and experience to be named as an authorized nuclear pharmacist (ANP) is also considered qualified to serve as the facility RSO.
-The same is true for an authorized user (AU) who has had adequate training and experience in the radiation safety aspects associated with the use of similar types of byproduct material.
+Any individual who has sufficient training and experience to be named as an ANP is also considered qualified to serve as the facility RSO.
+The same is true for an AU who has had adequate training and experience in the radiation safety aspects associated with the use of similar types of byproduct material.